kuzzleio/kuzzle/doc/2/guides/getting-started/7-create-new-controllers/index.md

 ---
 code: false
 type: page
-title: Add new Controller
+title: Create new Controllers
 description: Extends Kuzzle API with new actions
-order: 600
+order: 700
 ---

-# Add new Controller
+# Create new Controllers

-The Kuzzle API is composed of actions grouped in controllers.
+The Kuzzle API is composed of **actions grouped in controllers**.
 A controller is a logical container that groups several actions together.

-Each action receives a Kuzzle request in parameter and is in charge of returning a result which will be transmitted in the response.
+Each action receives a [Request object](/core/2/some-link) argument, and is in charge of returning a result which will be transmitted in the response.

 ## Register a new Controller